rust-lang/rust/active/0000-if-let.md

 a `match` statement with a single non-trivial case.
 This is predominately used for unwrapping `Option<T>` values, but can be used elsewhere.

-The idiomatic solution today for testing and unwrawpping an `Option<T>` looks like
+The idiomatic solution today for testing and unwrapping an `Option<T>` looks like

 ```rust
 match optVal {